New Mexico State University: History

 Hiram Hadley, an Earlham College-educated teacher from Indiana, founded Las Cruces College.
-Upon its opening on September 17, 1888, it included an elementary school, a university preparatory school, and a business school; Simon F. Kropp wrote in Arizona and the West that this institution "was not a college in the contemporary meaning of the word".
+Upon its opening on September 17, 1888, it included an elementary school, a university preparatory school, and a business school; it "was not a college in the contemporary meaning of the word."

-A year later, the Territorial Assembly of New Mexico provided for the establishment of an agricultural college and agricultural experiment station with Bill No. 28, the Rodey Act of 1889.
-It stated: "Said institution is hereby located at or near the town of Las Cruces in the County of Doña Ana, upon a tract of land of not less than one hundred (100) acres, This land could be contiguous to the main Las Cruces irrigating ditch, south of said town."
+A year later, the Territorial Assembly of New Mexico provided for the establishment of an agricultural college and agricultural experiment station with the Rodey Act of 1889.
+It stated: "Said institution is hereby located at or near the town of Las Cruces in the County of Doña Ana, upon a tract of land of not less than one hundred (100) acres."
 Designated as the land-grant college for New Mexico under the Morrill Act, it was named the New Mexico College of Agriculture and Mechanic Arts.

 Las Cruces College merged with the New Mexico College of Agriculture and Mechanical Arts and opened on January 21, 1890.
 It began with 35 students and six faculty members.
-The college was supposed to graduate its first student in 1893, but the only senior, named Sam Steel, was murdered before he was able to receive his diploma.
+The college was supposed to graduate its first student in 1893, but the only senior, Sam Steel, was murdered before he was able to receive his diploma.
 Classes met in the two-room adobe building of Las Cruces College until new buildings were erected on the 220 acre campus three miles (5 km) south of Las Cruces.
 In February 1891, McFie Hall, popularly known as Old Main, opened its doors.
-McFie Hall burned down in 1910, but its remains can be seen in the center of Pride Field on the University Horseshoe.

-In 1960, to better represent its expanded programs and operations, New Mexico A&M was renamed New Mexico State University by a state constitutional amendment.
+In 1960, to better represent its expanded programs and operations, New Mexico A&M was renamed New Mexico State University.